jpaulm/drawfbp/README.md

 Release History
 ---

 Latest release is v2.18.7: the jar file (which includes the `math.geom2d` jar file) - `drawfbp-2.18.7.jar` - can be obtained from the Releases folder, or from `build/libs`.
-The previous release is available from Maven - click on the Maven shield below, and select `download` and `jar`.
+This release's jar file is also available from Maven - click on the Maven shield below, and select `download` and `jar`.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)

 Releases from v2.18.2 onwards have a much speeded up sort function (by name or by date, optionally).
-The current version - `drawfbp-2.18.5.jar` - is now available for evaluation.
+The current version - `drawfbp-2.18.7.jar` - is now available for evaluation.

-All Releases from v2.15.10 on require the `math.geom2d` jar file from Maven.

-At this point in time (Nov.
-2019), the Maven download may result in a NoClassDefFoundError (DegeneratedLine2DException).
-In this case, use the jar file in Releases, or in `build\libs`, instead.

-Now, all you have to do to run one of the recent releases is to position to your DrawFBP folder, and enter:
+Now all you have to do to run one of the recent releases is to position to wherever you have stored your DrawFBP jar file, and enter:

-<code>java -jar build/libs/drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.
+<code>java -jar drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.

 The standard (javax.help) JavaHelp jar file (also available on Maven) has now been included among the DrawFBP deliverables in the `lib` folder.